runekaagaard/django-hypergen/examples/coredocs/CORE.rst

     Writes the given html. **Entities are NOT escaped**.

 *rst(string)*
     Converts given string to html and writes it.
+Needs ``pip install docutils``.